mahebbar/MayaOnlineAPIGuide/README.md

 # Introduction

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document helps you understand why you must use REST APIs, it's working and methods and  This file file serves as your book's preface, a great place to describe your book's content and ideas.

 ## Why Use the REST API